Are you interested in exhibiting at the Alliance Francaise de San Francisco?

 January 7th - February 22nd : Bande Dessinée festival

 Featuring Danièle Archambault

-In the past few years, she has published several full-color comic books and two electronic books.
-Her series Stairway Stories is a collection of three bilingual (French and English) flip-over books: In the Montreal of my childhood (2010), On the way to school (2010), The Age of Reason (2011).
+Since 2010, Ms. Archambault has published several full-color comic books and graphic novels, in both paper and digital formats.
+Her series Stairway Stories-Histoires d’escaliers is a collection of three bilingual (French and English) flip-over books: In the Montreal of my childhood (2010), On the way to school (2010), The Age of Reason (2011).
 The stories, as well as the drawings, document with emotion and humor the culture and the French dialect spoken in Quebec.
+In May 2017, she published Histoires d’escaliers.
+Une année de célébrations, a 125-page graphic novel documenting the evolution of the main celebrations in Québec society since the1950s.
 In Québec-California (2012), available as a paper book and as a multi-touch e-Book, she narrates her adventures and misadventures with California wildlife.
-Une année sans alcool.
-Le journal de Catherine (Vol.1) (2014) is a 124-page full-color graphic novel, in which, through the humorous personal account of a woman’s adventures in the world of sobriety, the author takes a hard look at society’s role in the pervasive problem of alcoholism in women.
+La sobriété volontaire.
+Une année sans alcool (2015, 2018) is a 200-page full-color graphic novel, in which, through the humorous personal account of a woman’s adventures in the world of sobriety, the author takes a serious look at society’s role in the pervasive problem of alcoholism in women.
 The novel is also available as a webcomic and is currently being adapted to English.

 > PAST EXHIBITIONS <